Sokomine/windmill/README.md

 Liscences: for code (written by Sokomine): WTFPL (it's really only a demonstration)
-           for animated textures (created by VanessaE): WTFPL
+           for textures (created by VanessaE): WTFPL